 Turf is measured in square metres.
-Measuring how much turf is needed is a relatively easy process, however it can get complicated if your block is an unusual shape.
-Below are some examples of calculations for different shaped blocks:
+Measuring how much turf that you need is a relatively easy process, but it can get complicated if your block is an unusual shape.
+Below, we’ve listed some examples of calculations for different shaped blocks:

 Square/Rectangular Block – Length (L) x Width (W) = Area in m2.

 Measure the length (L) and width (W) and multiply them together to determine the square meterage.

 Circle – 3.14 x (Radius x Radius) = Area in m2.

 For e.g. if the radius equals 3m, the equation will be 3.14 x (3 x 3) = 28.26m2.

 Oval – 3.14 x (Radius 1 x Radius 2) = Area in m2.